geode-sdk/indexer/README.md

 ## How to add mods
 See the [docs page](https://docs.geode-sdk.org/mods/publishing) for more info.

-* Create a new issue called "Add an entry"
+* Create a new issue called "Add/Update an entry"
 * Add a direct link to your .geode file

-### If this is your first time adding an entry
+* Add a link to your source code if you are not verified.
 We require a source code of the mod, for checking if it follow Geode Index guidelines.
-After your entry has been verified, you can add new entries.
-It is expected for you to follow the guidelines for your future entries too, and we will take action when it is needed.